 One should pray and seek blessings to ward off the effects of Pitra Dosha, such as prolonged illness, and achieve health, wealth, happiness, and prosperity.

+Sawan or Shravan begins on July 30, Thursday, 2026.
 According to the Hindu Panchanga, all Mondays or Somvar of Shravan are very auspicious.
+This year, there are four Mondays in Shravan.

 Mondays of Shravan Maas are dedicated to Shiva for worship.
 Tuesdays of the Shravan month are dedicated to Goddess Parvati for Puja (prayers).

-Savan Maas ends on Saturday, 9 August 2025, which is an important event, Raksha Bandhan.
+Purnimant Shravan ends on Friday, 28 August 2026, which is an important event, Raksha Bandhan.

 Many significant and auspicious Vrata/ Vrat and festivals happen in the holy month of Sawan Maas, which are as follows: